mdesantis/force-english-content/README.md

 ### Setup on other OSes

-Install Bash, Sed, Inkscape and NodeJS and you're good to go.
+Install Bash, jq, Inkscape and NodeJS and you're good to go.

 ## Acknowledgements